info201b-au2022/A2-Starter/README.md

 # 1. Critical Analysis & Reflection: Before You Code

-Before diving into this (or any) dataset, it's important to know where the data came from, and it's important to have or to seek out _domain familiarity_ — that is, knowledge about the subject/topic of the dataset.
-(We don't want to be "strangers in the dataset," as Catherine D'Ignazio and Lauren Klein describe it.)
+Before diving into this (or any) dataset, it's important to know where the data came from, and it's important to have or to seek out _domain familiarity_ — that is, knowledge about the topic of the dataset.
+Sometimes the topic is very narrow; more often it is expansive, as in the case of CountLove.
+We don't want to be "strangers in the dataset," as Catherine D'Ignazio and Lauren Klein describe it.
 To get more familiar, we are going to begin by doing some background reading.

 **Note:** Please write your answers below under the heading "Your Responses and Reflections."